Severe Thunderstorm Warning issued for Adams, Bowman by NWS - News Break

 Severe Thunderstorm Warning issued for Adams, Bowman by NWS

-Effective: 2021-07-08 19:47:00 CDT Expires: 2021-07-08 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Adams; Bowman A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 715 PM MDT FOR SOUTHEASTERN BOWMAN AND SOUTHWESTERN ADAMS COUNTIES At 647 PM MDT, severe thunderstorms were located along a line extending from Haynes to 12 miles south of Scranton, moving southeast at 30 mph.
-HAZARD...Golf ball size hail and 60 mph wind gusts.
+Effective: 2021-07-08 19:29:00 CDT Expires: 2021-07-08 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Adams; Bowman The National Weather Service in Bismarck has issued a * Severe Thunderstorm Warning for Southeastern Bowman County in southwestern North Dakota Western Adams County in southwestern North Dakota * Until 715 PM MDT. * At 629 PM MDT, a severe thunderstorm was located 7 miles southeast of Reeder, or 9 miles west of Hettinger, moving southeast at 40 mph.
+HAZARD...Golf ball size hail and 70 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Hettinger.
-HAIL...1.75IN WIND...60MPHalerts.weather.gov
+Expect considerable tree damage.
+Wind damage is also likely to mobile homes, roofs, and outbuildings. * Locations impacted include Hettinger, Reeder, Bucyrus and Gascoyne.
+HAIL...1.75IN WIND...70MPHalerts.weather.gov

 Comments / 0